Skip to main content

 Embed everything

 These can all be added under the Insert tab on the uppermost menu.
-Select Media on the far right and you can insert URLs to online videos or downloaded video files.
+Select Media on the far right and insert URLs to online videos or downloaded video files.
 Select Table and its dropdown menu to embed an Excel spreadsheet.

 Quiz the audience